Medically reviewed by Drugs.com. Last updated on May 24, 2022.

 - Patients who are unable to breathe in or breathe out by mouth may use the PARI BABY™ nebulizer with the supplied face mask.
 Make sure you understand exactly how to use dornase alfa in the nebulizer.

-- You will need to use the nebulizer for about 10 to 15 minutes, or until the medicine in the nebulizer cup is gone.
+- Use the nebulizer for about 10 to 15 minutes, or until the medicine in the nebulizer cup is gone.

 - Follow the manufacturer's directions for care and cleaning of the nebulizer and compressor.